j-mcQueen/top-dashboard/README.md

 - Creating tidy JavaScript for dynamically creating new grid items
 - Ensuring the read status button returns "read" / "unread" appropriately on click
-- Maintaining correct `data-id` numbers when grid items are removed
+- Maintaining correct `data-id` numbers on remaining book containers when grid items are removed

 ## technologies used